s-brekke/natcourtID/README.md

 ## Functions

-As of now, there is only one function in the package.
-Later, a function to match court names with ID codes is planned.

 ### generateID
 Adds a leading column of ID codes to the national courts data set.

+### natcourtID
+Matches names of courts with their appropriate ID codes.